DEFRA/ffc-development-guide/docs/development-patterns/databases.md

 ## Add Docker Compose files to run Liquibase migrations

-Add a `docker-compose.migrate.yaml` to the root of the microservice based on [the template provided in resources](../../resources/docker-compose.migrate.yaml).
+Add a `docker-compose.migrate.yaml` to the root of the microservice based on [this example](https://github.com/DEFRA/ffc-demo-claim-service/blob/master/docker-compose.migrate.yaml).

-Replace `<workstream>` and `<service>` as per naming convention described above.

 ## Update microservice Helm chart